dawar2151/token-tools/README.md

-# Ethereum Bulk Sender
+# Token Tools

 ![Demo](./demo-bulk-sender.gif)

-Ethereum Bulk Sender is a dApp designed for users who want to airdrop tokens or send tokens to multiple users in a few transactions, with customizable transaction fees.
+Token Tools is a dApp designed for users who want to airdrop tokens or send tokens to multiple users in a few transactions, with customizable transaction fees.
 Built with Next.js.

 https://bulksendtokens.xyz/

 ## 1) Presentation

-Ethereum Bulk Sender allows users to efficiently distribute tokens via bulk transactions, minimizing fees.
+Token Tools allows users to efficiently create, lock and distribute tokens via bulk transactions, minimizing fees.

 ## 2) What You Can Do With Bulk Sender